shimisnow/poc-nestjs/README.md

 - Showcases [how to retrieve the account balance in a financial application](docs/markdown/resolved-problems/account-balance.md)
 - Demonstrates [NestJS](https://docs.nestjs.com/) architecture and patterns.
+- Shows how to make a secure authentication with [JWT](https://jwt.io/) and [BCrypt](https://www.npmjs.com/package/bcrypt).
 - Shows how to work with monorepo using [Nx](https://nx.dev/).
-- Integrates with PostgreSQL and Redis.
+- Integrates with PostgreSQL (using [TypeORM](https://typeorm.io/)) and Redis.
 - Shows how to test with [Jest](https://jestjs.io/), [Supertest](https://github.com/ladjs/supertest) and [Testcontainers](https://testcontainers.com/).
 - Shows how to deploy with Docker using [multi-stage builds](https://docs.docker.com/build/building/multi-stage/)
-- Shows how to Github Actions to E2E test the application and publish the compiled code to Docker Hub.
+- Shows how to [Github Actions](https://github.com/features/actions) to E2E test the application and publish the compiled code to [Docker Hub](https://hub.docker.com/).
 - Shows how to use [OpenAPI/Swagger](https://www.openapis.org/) documentation for REST APIs.
 - Shows how to use pre-request script in [Postman](https://www.postman.com/) to build powerfull collections.